 Hidden Track: You Don't Hear Jack, which is pretty much a bonus audio album placed on the installation CD of The Ride features an appropriately named track, "Radio Silence".
 Itself, it's six minutes long and surely doesn't consist of anything but silence, not counting the moment right at the end when Cookie enters the booth and asks the listener where his keys are.
 Right after that, Cookie says "there's more stuff after this, and it's good", but the final track is totally silent.

-Hostile Show Takeover: Always an indication of a new "season" of The Ride.
+Hostile Show Takeover: Always an indication of a new "season" of The Ride, except for Cookie's part.
 First, Cookie gets surprised on that he was replaced by Buzz for the second episode and therefore lets him fall through a trap door, completely unaware of where it leads to.
 This backfires on Cookie when Guy Towers kicks in.
 And then on Guy when Buzz comes back, although in a short while, Schmitty takes over both.
 And on Schmitty when Nate Shapiro takes over.